Alexi Pitu: Bordeaux

-On 26 January 2023, French team Bordeaux announced the signing of Pitu on a four-and-a-half-year contract, with the transfer fee rumoured to be around €2 million.
+On 26 January 2023, French team Bordeaux announced the signing of Pitu on a four-and-a-half-year contract, with the transfer fee rumoured to be worth around €2 million.
 Two days later, he made his Ligue 2 debut by entering as a 72nd-minute substitute for Josh Maja in a 3–0 away victory over Dijon.

+Pitu scored his first goal on 16 September 2023, in a 2–1 away league win over Valenciennes.

+Dunkerque

+On 19 January 2025, Pitu signed a two-and-a-half-year contract with Dunkerque in Ligue 2.

+Vejle Boldklub

+On 7 August 2025, Pitu signed a contract with Danish Superliga team Vejle Boldklub.

+Just 3 days later he made his debut as a substitute in a 1-2 goal defeat to Brøndby IF.

 International career

-On 3 March 2023, Pitu received his first official call-up to the Romanian senior national team for the UEFA Euro 2024 qualifying matches against Andorra and Belarus.
+On 3 March 2023, Pitu received a preliminary call-up to the Romania senior team for the UEFA Euro 2024 qualification matches against Andorra and Belarus, but did not make the final list.
+Three months later, he was named by Emil Săndoi in the Romania under-21 squad for the 2023 UEFA European Championship.

 Personal life

+Pitu was born in Karlsruhe, Germany, where his parents were working, he later re-located back to Romania, to attend the Gheorghe Hagi Football Academy, at age 8.
 Pitu's paternal uncle, Adrian, was also a professional footballer.